Short Term Electricity Load Forecasting on Varying Levels of Aggregation: Experimental Results

 \subsection{Robustness of the Scaling Law}

-Its important to verify whether the previous results were obtained due to the method of generating aggregates, that is following a random assignment.
-In this section we compare the aggregation error curve for the aggregates with best performance and worst performance at each group level.
-The choice is determined by setting a quantile for MAPE error at each group size for residential data.
+Here we compare the aggregation error curve for the aggregates with best performance and worst performance at each group level.
+The choice is determined by setting a quantile for CV error at each group size for residential data.
 Figure~\ref{fig:robustness-compare} displays the result.
-The scaling law is observed at the different performance quantiles, thus different aggregation mechanisms will obtain results similar to reported in this paper.
+The scaling law is observed at the different performance quantiles, thus different aggregation mechanisms will obtain results similar to that reported in this paper.
+This indicates that for a general population, the best and the worst sub-groups will have a very close range of relative errors.
+For this reason, level of aggregation is an important parameter to having a-priori understanding of the expected coefficient of variation.